santiagosayshey/DigiBrain/content/Computer Science/Algorithms & Data Structures Analysis/Quizzes/P & NP.md

 >
 > - Proving that P ≠ NP
 > - Proving that P = NP
-> - Proving either A or B
+> - **Proving either A or B**
 > - None of these options, as it is an unsolvable problem.
 >
 > **Answer:**
+> Proving A would disprove B. Proving B would disprove A. Proving either of them provide a definitive answer to the problem.

 > [!exercise]+ Exercise 8
 > If a polynomial-time algorithm exists for an NP-complete problem, what consequence does it have for all problems in NP?
 >
 > - They all become NP-hard.
-> - They all become solvable in polynomial time.
+> - **They all become solvable in polynomial time.**
 > - They become trivial to solve in exponential time.
 > - They remain in NP.
 >
 > **Answer:**
+> If an NP problem can be solved in P time, then ALL NP problems can be reduced to it.

 > [!exercise]+ Exercise 9
 > In a reduction from problem A to problem B, if problem A can be reduced to problem B in polynomial time, what can be concluded about the complexity of problem B?